ludicast/angle-up/README.md

     resourceService 'Photos', '/photos/:photo_id', 'index'

 This creates for you an object `Photos` which may be accessed `@photos = Photos.index()`.
-So far the accepted actions are 'index', 'update', 'create' and 'destroy'.
+So far the accepted actions are 'index', 'show', 'update', 'create' and 'destroy'.
 If you leave off all actions, it will automatically assume that you want to support all 4.
 So if you call the function

     resourceService 'SelectedPhotos', '/selected_photos/:selected_photo_id'